 Participant Eligibility: All participants who enroll in this study must also have previously taken part in a study through the Research Program on Cognition & Neuromodulation Based Interventions (Stimulation to Improve Memory, Brain-Behavior Characterization) or through the Michigan Alzheimer's Disease Research Center (Driving & Physiological Responses, Dementia in African American Population Phenotyping from Potential Elevated Risk) that involved PET scans for Alzheimer's disease markers.
-They must also have available data amyloid or tau from positron emission tomography (PET) imaging, which are collected as part of these studies.
-Participants with a diagnosis of Mild Cognitive Impairment are strongly encouraged to bring a trusted family member or friend to the session.
-Participants diagnosed with Dementia - Alzheimer's Type must be accompanied to the session by at least one trusted family member or friend.
-If the participant has a legally authorized representative (LAR) or durable power of attorney (DPOA) for research and/or medical decisions, this individual must attend the appointment.
+They must also have available data amyloid or tau from positron emission tomography (PET) imaging, from the previous study.
+Participants with a diagnosis of Mild Cognitive Impairment are encouraged to bring a study partner such as a family member or trusted friend to the session.
+Participants diagnosed with Dementia - Alzheimer's Type must be accompanied to the session by at least one study partner (e.g., family member or trusted friend).
+If the participant has a legally authorized representative (LAR) or durable power of attorney (DPOA) for research and/or medical decisions, this individual must serve as the study partner and attend all sessions.